Meletios Kalamaras: Meletios and Monastic life

-A marble bust
+Memorial

 On July 3, 2021, a marble bust of Father Meletios was erected in Preveza.
 The bust is the work of the sculptor Vangelis Rinas.
-Despite the fact that the artist had not created sculptured busts of people before, he undertook the task of creating the figure of Father Meletios, after he saw photographs of him.
-Meletios' bust was sculpted out of white Dionysos marble in 2020, but due to the conditions caused by the pandemic, it was placed the following year, in the open space outside the Spiritual Centre of the Diocese of Preveza, which Meletios had himself created.
-Spiritual children of the late metropolitan, clergy and laymen, undertook the entire cost of the bust, as well as the formation of the space where it was placed.
+Meletios' bust was sculpted out of white Dionysos marble in 2020, but due to the conditions caused by the pandemic, it was placed the following year, in the open space outside the Spiritual Centre of the Diocese of Preveza, which Meletios had established.